-After a period of downturns, at the end of 2019, Brazil's economy started to show good signs of recovery.
-This was strongly affected by the covid-19 pandemic, but its effects did not entirely harm real estate activity in the country.
-The low interest rates applicable in Brazil, and the unstable scenario created by the pandemic, made people seek investment alternatives that could provide a reliable income, and the solidity of the real estate market attracted lots of people to invest in real estate investment trusts (REITs).
-The logistics sector is popular, while corporate offices and malls appear to have suffered more from the effects of the pandemic.
+The covid-19 pandemic has affected the real estate activity in Brazil in many ways.
+Low interest rates and the unstable scenario created by the pandemic have made people seek investment alternatives that could provide a reliable income, causing the solidity of the real estate market to attract lots of people to invest in real estate investment trusts (REITs), which has boosted the real estate industry as a whole, particularly in the logistics sector and agribusiness.
+Moreover, with the good rates of vaccination in Brazil and the considerable decrease of fatal cases, the Brazilian economy has started to reopen, resulting in corporate offices and malls, which have suffered more from the effects of the pandemic, showing signs of recovery.